Career vs Vocation: What is the Difference?

 A career is your profession.
 It can be a series of different roles as you move along the career path.
 It can even be different jobs as you change direction.
 We often "fall" into our careers because, at the time, it seemed right to pursue that particular job field.

 A vocation, on the other hand, is your passion.
 It's your innate skill or talent that inspires you to do what you enjoy doing most - every day.
 A vocation is often called your "calling" or your purpose.
 It's what gives your life meaning.

 Your vocation gives you joy.
 It gives you an immense feeling of fulfillment and contentment.
-You don't feel as you're going through the motions to simply get a task done.
-Instead, you immerse yourself fully, with a deep sense of purpose and meaning, when doing something that is your vocation.
+You don't feel as if you're going through the motions to simply get a task done.
+Instead, you immerse yourself fully, with a deep sense of purpose and meaning, when doing something that's your vocation.

 I always ask my clients when they question what is the difference between a career and a vocation, "What is it that you WANT to do 99% of your day?"